VasilikiDrosou/Academic-Projects/README.md

 📁 **Projects**

 - [Household-Appliances](#): A shopping website with household appliances.
-- [Students-Recipes](#): A website with easy and quick recipes for university students.
+- [Student-Recipes](#): A website with easy and quick recipes for university students.